Guðbjörg Norðfjörð: National team career

 Guðbjörg played 53 games for the Icelandic national basketball team between 1990 and 2002.
 She retired following the 2002 European Promotion Cup.

 Icelandic Basketball Federation

 Guðbjörg was elected as the vice-chairman of the Icelandic Basketball Federation in 2006, where she served until 2007, and again in 2009.
+In March 2023, she took over as chairman after Hannes S. Jónsson stepped down.
+In January 2025, she announced that she would not seek re-election in 2025.